johnmichaelkuczynski/30ORIGINALITYMETER/replit.md

 - July 19, 2025.
 Implemented proper 20 Quality metrics that reward conceptual compression, epistemic friction, and intellectual risk
 - July 19, 2025.
 Updated all Quality analysis prompts to recognize genuine intelligence even in unconventional presentation
 - July 19, 2025.
 Fixed route logic to properly use Perplexity/Anthropic services instead of defaulting to OpenAI fallback
+- July 19, 2025.
+CRITICAL SCORING FIX: Updated all analysis prompts to use population percentile scoring (0-100 where score = how many people out of 100 this text is better than)
+- July 19, 2025.
+Fixed conversion logic to stop multiplying scores by 10 - now uses direct 0-100 population percentile scores
+- July 19, 2025.
+Added explicit instructions: "If you went up to 100 people on the street, how many could write this sophisticatedly?"
+- July 19, 2025.
+Sophisticated philosophical analysis should score 95-99/100 (only 1-5% of people could write better), not 80/100 (B-minus level)
 ```

 ## User Preferences